bitrise-io/devcenter/docs/faq/adding-projects-with-submodules.md

-If your git hosting service supports it, the best, most secure way is to register __the same SSH key__ for every repository you have to access during the build, as "Deploymen keys".
+If your git hosting service supports it, the best, most secure way is to register __the same SSH key__ for every repository you have to access during the build, as "Deployment keys".
 Due to technical reasons (true for most git hosting services), you should not use multiple SSH keys, instead use the same SSH key for every repository!

 __If your git hosting service does not support the use of a single SSH key